Food systems are poised to be a major climate solution

 The ClimateWorks Food & Agriculture Program empowers a diverse and growing set of changemakers demanding that food make good on its potential as a climate solution, while improving global health, environmental quality, and combating injustice.
 Our grantees and partners work across the globe with particular focuses in the U.S., Europe, Asia, and South America.
 The group includes hundreds of NGOs, researchers, businesses, governments, and other funders.

 Through our grantmaking and partnerships, we scale innovative technologies and ideas; advance ambitious laws, policies, and targets; and create conditions that enable business and consumer choices that align with a safe climate.
-We do this work within two core focus areas: Protein and Food Systems Learning and Innovation.
+We do this work within two core areas: the Protein Initiative and the Food Systems Transition Initiative.

 More than half of all food system emissions come from protein production and consumption, and this figure is projected to skyrocket by 2050.